bvanhoekelen/php-compressor/README.md

 ```

 ## Install with composer
-Get the source code by running the composer comment in the command line
+Get PHP compressor by running the composer command in the command line.
 ```{r, engine='bash', count_lines}
  $ composer require bvanhoekelen/php-compressor
 ```